wkd48632/wkd48632/README.md

 I want humans to work for humans.
 Humans will study combinations that make chicken taste better.
 Humans will study how to comfortably pet a cat.
-Humans will study how can respect each other.
+Humans will study how can more respect each other.
 As an art, not a boring work.
-My project will help with that.
+My projects will help with that.

 Destiny is beckoning.
 God, allow me to do this!